LowGravityPL/raccoonwp.github.io/pages/theme-development.md

 ### Initial set up
 In order to develop theme you need to have [Node and NPM](https://nodejs.org/) installed in the system.

-1. Navigate to theme directory by tpying `cd public/core/themes/raccoon-theme` in your terminal
+1. Navigate to theme directory by typing `cd public/core/themes/raccoon-theme` in your terminal
 1. Run `npm install` command.

 ### Configuration